Organics processing procurement

 North and West

 The Northern and Western Organics Processing Contract involves 11 metropolitan councils: Banyule, Brimbank, Darebin, Hobsons Bay, Hume, Maribyrnong, Melton, Moonee Valley, Moreland, Nillumbik and Wyndham.
 Veolia Environmental Services has the contract to process organic waste collected from these council areas until 2028.

 Veolia has constructed Victoria’s largest and most technologically advanced organics composting facility at Bulla capable of processing 85,000 tonnes of organic waste a year.
 Another Veolia site at Werribee is being used as a green waste transfer station to process a further 35,000 tonnes of organic waste a year.

 The North West contract has the capacity to process 120,000 tonnes of organic waste per annum.

 Three companies share the contract to process organic waste collected from these council areas until 2032.
-They are Sacyr Environment Australia Pty Ltd, Veolia Environmental Services Pty Ltd and Cleanaway Pty Ltd.
+They are Cleanaway Pty Ltd, Veolia Environmental Services Pty Ltd and Sacyr Environment Australia Pty Ltd.

-- Veolia will construct a transfer facility in Ordish Road, Dandenong South, allowing it to transfer material to its existing upgraded processing facility at Dandenong South as well as remote facilities to meet projected demands for the next 15 years.
+- Veolia have constructed an in-vessel processing facility at Ordish Road, Dandenong South, as well as remote facilities to meet projected demands for the 15 year contract period.

-- Sacyr will construct a new, fully-enclosed, in-vessel aerobic composting and maturation facility in Villas Road, Dandenong South capable of processing up to 120,000 tonnes of organic waste per annum.
+- Sacyr are constructing a new, fully-enclosed, in-vessel aerobic composting and maturation facility in Villas Road, Dandenong South, capable of processing up to 120,000 tonnes of organic waste per annum.
 This facility is expected to be operating from August 2019.

 The Eastern Organics Processing Contract provides for the receival and processing of organic waste from five eastern councils - Knox, Manningham, Maroondah, Whitehorse and Yarra Ranges.